vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_106_printing_specific_lines.text.md

 $ sed -n 3,8p slices.txt
 ```

 This prints lines 3-8 of the given file.
 Are you not satisfied yet?
 OK, `sed` can also print a certain number of lines starting from a given one.
-This often saves me from the shame TODO of showing the world that I am terrible at math.
+This often saves me from the shame of showing the world that I am terrible at math.

 ``` sh
 $ sed -n 3,+5p slices.txt